 What Do You Mean By Workplace Investigations?

 Workplace investigations are a formal means of addressing allegations of inappropriate or illegal behavior.
-They usually involve interviewing witnesses and collecting evidence to determine whether an employee has violated company policy or broken the law.
+They usually involve interviewing witnesses and collecting evidence to determine whether an accused person has violated company policy or broken the law.

 Workplace investigations can be conducted internally, by the company’s own human resources department, or by an outside investigator hired by the company.